dutes/ci_portfolio_three/README.md

 I edited the Heroku terminal layout.html to center the terminal window and themed the colours to enhance the BlackJack theme.

-##  A note on DocStrings
-Please note that the docstring format followed for this project matches that of the organisation I work for.
-I am submitting this course work as part of a development progam within my organisation and therefore am following the perscribed format for commenting and documentaiton (docstrings)

 ## Testing